MrChriwo/car-body-prediction/README.md

 ## Car-Body-Prediction

-This project is regarding the standford-cars-dataset which is available on kaggle.
+This project is regarding the stanford-cars-dataset which is available on kaggle.
-Scope of this project is to predict the car size of a given image.
+Scope of this project is to predict the car size of a given car image using a convolutional neuronal netowrk (CNN).

 ### Team Members
       - Dean Tomanelli